medusalix/xone/README.md

 Run `sudo dmesg` to gather logs and check for any error messages related to `xone`.
 If `xone` is not being loaded automatically you might have to reboot your system.

+### Input issues

+You can use `evtest` to check if your input devices are working correctly.

 ### Other problems

 Please join the [Discord server](https://discord.gg/FDQxwWk) in case of any other problems.